holochain/holochain-rust/doc/holochain_101/src/json_string.md

 The result is still a raw `String` in `Foo` but the validity and consistency of the JSON data is enforced across all crates by `JsonString::from(bar)`.

+It is even possible to internalise the `JsonString` completely within the `Foo` methods using `Into<JsonString>`.
+This is covered in more detail below.

 #### Using serde attributes

 Serde allows us to set serialization logic at the field level for structs.